AudioHackLab/LUUPO/README.md

 # LUUPO
-a player/sequencer implemted with arduino and the mp3shield, due to the sfemp3 library
+a player/sequencer implemented with Arduino and the mp3shield, using the sfemp3 library